lt_distributed_dump.py

 Notes

-If your database cluster has any local additions to the template1 database, be careful to dump with '--lt-exclude-lightdb-objects'.
+If your database instance has any local additions to the template1 database, be careful to dump with '--lt-exclude-lightdb-objects'.

 When a data-only dump is chosen and the option --disable-triggers is used, lt_dump emits commands to disable triggers on user tables before inserting the data, and then commands to re-enable them after the data has been inserted.
 If the restore is stopped in the middle, the system catalogs might be left in the wrong state.